How couples who both work can choose insurance and other employer benefits

 Find out if you can add your spouse or any dependents to your dental or vision plans.
 It may be more efficient for you to both keep individual dental insurance plans if you each have one, rather than go on a joint plan.
 Plans usually have a maximum limit that you can claim each year.
 After you reach that limit, you’ll have to pay out-of-pocket.

 Look for extra value in the plans and factor those into your decision.
-For instance, some plans offer a college tuition benefit that will add money to a savings account for your child’s education.

 Understand what’s covered